-Tabs separate content into panes so users can easily access additional related content without refreshing the page.
+Tabs (also known as Secondary navigation) separate content into panes so users can easily access additional related content without refreshing the page.

 - Use tabs to separate content into different views that users can select one at a time without needing to go to a new page.